direktiv/direktiv.github.io/docs/config/ssl.md

 # Overview

-Direktiv is a solution with multiple components.
-All components shown in the following diagram can be secured with TLS to provide encryption on all these levels.
+Although SSL termination is a normal configuration for an installtion of Direktiv all components can be secured with TLS.
+Additionally the GRPC servers can be enabled to use mTLS.
+The following diagram shows all components and their communication paths.

 <p align="center">
   <img src="../../assets/ssl.png" alt="direktiv ssl">